-Sea Turtle, Inc.'s facility on South Padre Island, is a care and rescue facility fo sick and injured sea turtles.
+Sea Turtle, Inc.'s facility on South Padre Island is a care and rescue facility for sick and injured sea turtles.
 Yearly, they rescue and rehabilitate over 100 sea turtles.
-They also watch 50 miles of beach from April to July and search for sea turtle for nests.
-They put the nests, and the clutches of eggs, in a special corral until the turtles hatch and are ready for release.
+They also watch 50 miles of beach from April to July and search for sea turtle for nests which they put, along with the clutches of eggs, in a special corral until the turtles hatch and are ready for release.

 You never know quite when the turtles will hatch, but if you watch their Facebook page, you can go see the baby turtles as they are released.
 Public releases are held at dawn, between 6:30 to 7 a.m., at County Beach Access 3 (approximately ½ mile north of Sea Turtle, Inc).

 Black Dragon Cruises is fun for young and old as you board this modern-day replica of a 17th-century galleon.
 There are pirate legends about South Padre Island and, as the story goes, Jean Lafitte took hid in this area and dug a well in Laguna Vista.
 You can sail the same waters with Osprey Cruises aboard The Black Dragon pirate ship.